Xiphiar/jackalapi/README.md

 # Jackal API Server
 The Jackal API Server is an HTTP server designed to act as a centralized upload point for the Jackal Protocol.
 This can be run as-is locally or integrated into existing tech-stacks through a series of HTTP requests.

+You will need to supply the API with a seed phrase that corresponds to a Jackal account with $JKL funding and a storage plan active.
+You can activate that storage plan by heading to the dashboard with a wallet connected sharing the seed-phrase of the API.

 ## Installation
 ### Standard
 ```shell